novatalks/novatalks-website-old/data/talks/2020/supercomputers.md

 ---
-title: Mudando o futuro usando Supercomputadores
+title: Shaping the future using Supercomputers
 date: 2020-05-13
 startTime: 15:00
 endTime: 16:00